 Crudité platters (cut raw vegetables served with a dip) or even dips served with crackers or chips can be considered hors d'oeuvres as well.
 Indeed, a simple bowl of nuts would be hors-d'oeuvres if served with drinks before dinner.
 Think of a dish of citrus marinated olives served with crackers or gougeres.

 Deviled eggs are a classic, crowd-pleasing hors d'oeuvre that has many variations.
 There's really no limit to what sort of item can be considered an hors-d'oeuvre, provided it is small (one to two bites) and is served before dinner or in place of dinner at a cocktail party.

 Be sure to provide your guests with what they need to eat hors d'oeuvres without mishap.
 At a minimum, guests will need a napkin and a small plate they can use to hold the items.
 Make provisions for disposal of any sticks, shells, shrimp tails, and used paper napkins.

-Many hors d'oeuvres are finger foods and it is appropriate to eat them while standing and mingling.
+Many hors-d'oeuvres are finger foods and it is appropriate to eat them while standing and mingling.
 As a guest, note where the trashcan or disposal plate is located.
-Don't leave any items on clean tableclothes or countertops if you can avoid doing so.
+Don't leave any items on clean tablecloths or countertops if you can avoid doing so.